Getting Disability Benefits for Sleep Apnea

-Sleep apnea is a common, potentially serious sleep disorder in which breathing repeatedly stops and starts.
-People with sleep apnea typically stop breathing for 10 to 30 seconds at a time while they're sleeping, and these short pauses in breathing can happen up to 400 times every night.
+Sleep apnea (APP-nee-uh) is a common, potentially serious sleep disorder in which breathing repeatedly stops and starts.
+People with sleep apnea typically stop breathing for 10 to 30 seconds at a time while they're sleeping.
+These short pauses can happen up to 400 times every night, interfering with your restfulness and causing symptoms even after awakening.

 If you have sleep apnea, chances are you rarely have a good night's sleep.
 You likely struggle with hypersomnia (excessive daytime sleepiness), feeling fatigued and tired throughout the day.
-Chronic sleep disruptions caused by apnea can affect daytime alertness, intellectual ability, memory, and mood—sometimes to the point where it interferes with your ability to work full-time.
+When these symptoms interfere with your ability to work, you may qualify for Social Security benefits or—if you're a veteran—VA disability compensation.

 Is Sleep Apnea a Disability?